tarwn/lessthandot-hugo/blogs/content/posts/2011-02-08-how-to-unpivot-and-pivot.md

 ```
 The way this works is in the unpivot statement, the A for Q statement breaks apart each column you list in the in statement.
 So for columns Q1, Q2, Q3, Q4, and Q5, the unpivot function breaks it apart, putting the column name in Q, and putting the actual value into A.

-Now that the data’s normalized we can join to it rather easily.
+Now that the data's normalized we can join to it rather easily.

 sql
 declare @survey table (Respondent int identity(1,1), Q1 int, Q2 int, Q3 int, Q4 int, Q5 int)